 - There are limited customization options when compared to full-size home elevators

 A full-size home elevator allows you to travel between floors easily.
 They can travel up to 50 feet vertically.

 These installations are best for homeowners planning to remodel or design a new home and have the space for a moderately sized elevator.
 Typical residential elevators can accommodate houses with up to four or five stories.

 Home Elevator Advantages

-- Luxury home feature
+- Introducing a luxury home feature

 - Customizable options, such as interiors, doors, and more to match your design aesthetic

 - Makes it easier to move to different stories in your home